godaddy/node-priam/README.md

 Connection pools are automatically instantiated when the first query is run and kept alive for the lifetime of the driver.
 To manually initiate and/or close connections, you can use the following functions:

  - `#connect(keyspace [string, optional], callback [Function])`: Calls `callback` parameter after connection pool is initialized, or existing pool is retrieved.
 Can be used at application startup to immediately start the connection pool.
+You may also omit the callback parameter to receive a Promise instead.

  - `#close(callback [Function])`: Calls `callback` after all connection pools are closed.
 Useful for testing purposes.